andr-ew/wrms/README.md

 ### Download
-head to `norns.local` + click on the books tab ovr 2 available & refresh community catalog
+head to `norns.local` + click on the books tab ovr to available & refresh community catalog

 # Documentation